-Geoffrey hails from Eastern Ontario, born in the town of Picton in 1961, but growing up lived in many places including the United States in 1965 and in the United Kingdom from 1968-1970.
+Geoffrey hails from Eastern Ontario, born in the town of Picton in 1961, but growing up lived in many places, including the United States in 1965 and in the United Kingdom from 1968-1970.
 His formative years were spent in the Ottawa Valley out in the countryside.
-His adolescence was difficult as he struggled with his emerging sexual orientation.
-He remembers having a huge crush on a friend’s older brother.
-While serving in the Canadian Forces Primary Reserve as a gunner in the artillery, he had strong feelings for a fellow gunner which horrified him.
+His adolescence was awkward as he struggled with his emerging sexual orientation.
+He remembers having a massive crush on a friend’s older brother.
+While serving in the Canadian Forces Primary Reserve as a gunner in the artillery, he had strong feelings for a fellow gunner, which horrified him.
 He and his friend listened to Beatles albums at his friend’s home.
 As they sat together on the floor, Geoffrey wanted so much to have and hold his friend, but to do so would have been disastrous.
-In the 1970s homosexuality was not accepted so he kept his feelings to himself.
+In the 1970s, homosexuality was not accepted, so he kept his feelings to himself.
 Though he was not bullied, at least not excessively, he was teased for his love of classical music and theatre and lack of interest in girls and sports such as ice hockey and football.

-Upon graduation from high school Geoffrey enrolled at Queen’s University in Kingston, Ontario.
-It was during his studies at Queen’s he found his attraction to men become ever more pronounced.
+Upon graduation from high school, Geoffrey enrolled at Queen’s University in Kingston, Ontario.
+During his studies at Queen’s, he found his attraction to men to become ever more pronounced.
 Interestingly enough, he found support in the last place one would expect.
-A Russian Orthodox priest on the faculty of the Department of Religious Studies, Father Basil, became his confessor and assured him there was nothing wrong in having these feelings.
-In spite of this, Geoffrey continued to struggle with his sexual orientation.
-He tried from time-to-time to suppress his feelings, making friends with heterosexual men only to fall in love with them.
-Geoffrey experienced his first gay love affairs while at Queen’s and with the encouragement and blessing of Father Basil eventually accepted he is gay.
+A Russian Orthodox priest on the Department of Religious Studies faculty, Father Basil, became his confessor and assured him there was nothing wrong in having these feelings.
+Despite this, Geoffrey continued to struggle with his sexual orientation.
+He tried from time to time to suppress his emotions, making friends with heterosexual men only to fall in love with them.
+Geoffrey experienced his first gay love affairs while at Queen’s, and with the encouragement and blessing of Father, Basil eventually accepted he is gay.

-Geoffrey settled in Ottawa to seek his fortune and following a series of contract and temporary terms of employment in various libraries in and around Ottawa secured a full-time position with the Carleton University Library.
+Geoffrey settled in Ottawa to seek his fortune and, following a series of contracts and short terms of employment in various libraries in and around Ottawa, secured a full-time position in 2000.